markflemingtennis/tennis-blog/content/posts/five-strategies-for-winning-from-the-baseline.md

 ## Hit The Ball Crosscourt

 * As individuals progress up the tennis ladder and find themselves competing against players with both sound forehands and backhands further patterns become necessary.
 * Understanding tennis court geometry can be a great advantage in taking charge of point play.
-Measurements of the court are: 1) straight ahead from baseline to baseline is 78 feet, 2) diagonally from your corner to the opposing corner is 82.5 feet.
+Measurements of the court are: 1) straight ahead from baseline to baseline is 78 feet, and 2) diagonally from your corner to the opposing corner is 82.5 feet.
 * Hitting the ball crosscourt allows you to gain two tactical advantages by: 1) maximizing your "margin of error" to the longer 82.5 foot court and 2) moving your opponent.

 ## Keep The Ball Out Of The Opponent's Strike Zone